AyushSingh16/password-generator/readme.md

 The website design and content is based from the M.E.R.N.
 Stack Master Course of Love Babbar  with some modifications to fit the scope of this project.

-In future, you would be able to see some more modifications, till then , Stay tuned!.
+In future, you would be able to see some more modifications to enhance this project and make it unique, so till then , Stay tuned!.